The history of Denbigh Male Voice Choir starts in 1988. Gareth Roberts spent many weeks trying to persuade men to form a male voice choir in Denbigh.

 Arwyn Roberts Becomes Musical Director

-When Dorothy decided to retire in 2004 she was a hard act to follow.
-A talented young teacher, Sioned Jones, continued for eighteen months, followed by Ann Edwards.
+Dorothy decided to retire in 2004.
+She was a hard act to follow.
+A talented young teacher, Sioned Jones, continued for eighteen months.
+Then followed Ann Edwards.

 Joyce Davies a retired music teacher, soon became our permanent accompanist.